day8/re-com/README.md

 In theory, re-com should work on any modern browser, but there'd probably be teething issues like correctly vendor-prefixing the CSS etc.

-Here's a big thing:  the layout side of this library and some components (visual widgets) rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.
+Here's a big thing:  the entire layout side of this library plus a couple of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.

 So for the next, year or two, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.